 “Ha!” she smiled, “There is nothing you have not got in Australia.”

-Last night back in our dodgy hotel I flicked on BBC World to see if things were okay in Australia.
+Last night back in our dodgy hotel I flicked on BBC World to see what was happening back home.
 There was a story on suicide, and how Lithuania had the highest rate in the world.
 30 people every week in a country of just 3.7 million.

 I know a lot of you people out there have travelled a lot, and wonder anyone feels this same bewildered frustration about the world that I am struggling with right now.
 I’ve been away from Britain for nearly two weeks now and feel like I have learned so much about this Baltic chunk of the planet, about its complicated history and politics.
 It’s nice to build this tiny awareness and understanding of a place you barely thought of before.

 None of this makes any sense and no doubt sounds like a pile of wank.
-I am just confused and homesick, for Scotland and Australia.
+I’m just confused and homesick, for Scotland and Australia.

 Sometimes I just lay awake at night, squinting at the ceiling and feeling so excited about life, dizzy with this appetite for the world, feeling ever more alive and aware since I left home.
 But sometimes I think I am just as ignorant and indulgent as ever, and in danger of disappearing up my own arse.